Charcot Fund - Complete regulation

 6. The principal investigator is required to send to the BCF, by post or by email, within 3 months of the end of each year: (a) the supporting documents providing proof of the expenses incurred during the year which has just ended (original or certified true copy); (b) for incomplete programs: a preliminary report indicating the progress of the research and the part of the program still to be carried out; (c) for completed programs: a final report to which copies of the corresponding publications (in the form of manuscripts, if necessary) must be attached.

 7. The grants are officially awarded at an academic session which generally takes place during the month of January.
-Publications concerning the research carried out with BCF aid shall mention the origin of the grants.
+Publications concerning the research carried out with Belgian Charcot Foundation aid shall mention the origin of the grants.
 At the request of the BCF, the recipients of grants may be invited to present the results of their research at scientific meetings organised by the BCF.

 8. All modifications to this Regulation must be subject of prior approval by the board of the BCF.